nexaa-cloud/terraform-provider-nexaa/docs/resources/container.md

 Optional:

-- `triggers` (Attributes List) Used as condition as to when the container needs to add a replica, you can have 2 triggers, one for eacht type (see [below for nested schema](#nestedatt--scaling--auto_input--triggers))
+- `triggers` (Attributes List) Used as condition as to when the container needs to add a replica, you can have 2 triggers, one for each type (see [below for nested schema](#nestedatt--scaling--auto_input--triggers))

 <a id="nestedatt--scaling--auto_input--triggers"></a>
 ### Nested Schema for `scaling.auto_input.triggers`